accidental prophet—cohen (priest) turned vessel of holy fire

 But the LORD is with me like a mighty warrior; so my persecutors will stumble and not prevail. —Jeremiah 20:11a

-It’s always a matter of who’s on first—your soul surrendered to God or your earth-focused vessel.
+It’s always a matter of who’s on first—your soul surrendered to God or your earth-focused vessel partnered up with a darkened soul.
 Therein is the battle within the battle.